 How can U.S. diplomats aid the developing world in the fight against climate change and its effects?
 Castellaw recounts his time in the Horn of Africa, also known as the Somali Peninsula, working to stabilize communities against insurgents.
 The general recalls a particularly effective task force in Djibuti, which consisted of a well-drilling and veterinarian crew.
 Why would such a seemingly ad-lib team be such productive peace-builders?

-The general explained the long-lasting drought in the area, and the great economic hardship it caused the residents, whose economy is based on goats and the arduous work of women, who walked miles for water.
-The vets began to vaccinate the goats against diseases, building their economic value and thus increasing confidence of residents in the U.S.-backed government.
-The water crew drilled a well near the village so the women wouldn’t have to walk so far.
+The general explained the long-lasting drought in the area, and the great economic hardship it caused the residents.
+Their economy is based on goats and the arduous work of women, who walked miles for water.
+As a result, the vets began to vaccinate the goats against diseases, building their economic value and thus increasing confidence of residents in the U.S.-backed government.
+Subsequently, the water crew drilled a well near the village so the women wouldn’t have to walk so far.
 Thus, the women’s quality of life increased, and so did their ability to provide for their families.
 “When mama’s happy, everyone’s happy,” quips Castellaw.

-By aiding this African country in its sustainable development, the diplomatic crew decreased the opportunity for insurgents to gain traction, and supported the existing government without violent combat.
+By aiding this African country in its sustainable development, the diplomatic crew decreased the opportunity for insurgents to gain traction.
+All the while, they supported the existing government without violent combat.
 According to Castellaw, it is imperative to build peoples’ economic well-being.
 Such diplomatic missions go a long way in building durable peace.

 Photo credit: Unsplash